Wake County school principal responds to racist videos

-RALEIGH (WTVD) --A Wake County principal is responding to what she said were two racist videos students posted to social media over the weekend.
+RALEIGH, NC (WTVD) --A Wake County principal is responding to what she said were two racist videos students posted to social media during the weekend.

-One video that a Broughton High School junior posted to the social media app, Snapchat, is filled with offensive comments about students at Enloe High School where she was enrolled for her freshman and sophomore years.
+One video that a Broughton High School junior posted to Snapchat, is filled with offensive comments about students at Enloe High School where she was enrolled for her freshman and sophomore years.

 "Just like, take a look," she said.
 "Walls infested with curry.
 Looking around at all the brown people around you and you're just like get me the (expletive) out of here."